 Is your next-door neighbor learning to play electric guitar?
 Maybe there’s a busy intersection right outside your bedroom window?
 As more of us flock to urban areas, sound complaints are bound to increase, too.
-In fact, the EPA officially classifies noise as a form of pollution, as problems with excess noise can cause stress and lost sleep.
+In fact, the EPA officially classifies noise as a form of pollution, since problems with excess noise can cause stress and lost sleep.
 And in more severe cases, it can even contribute to hypertension, hearing loss, and other maladies.

 How successfully an object blocks noise can actually be measured using what’s known as the sound transmission class (STC) scale.
-Taking their queue from the acoustics industry, many window manufacturers have adopted the STC scale as a way to indicate the soundproofing qualities of their products.
+Taking their cue from the acoustics industry, many window manufacturers have adopted the STC scale as a way to indicate the soundproofing qualities of their products.

 However, windows that are classified as soundproof usually come with a price to match.
 You can often get quality sound reduction, though, just by understanding different window features and what makes one window better at blocking sound than another.

-Does Triple Pane Glass Reduce Noise, Too?
+Does Triple Pane Glass Reduce Noise?